Mariners look overwhelmed as Astros deliver 10-2 shellacking in series opener

 HOUSTON – They were both playing the same game, but at two completely different levels.
 The two teams couldn’t seem more different in their talent, their performance and the direction they are heading.

 Even cursory baseball knowledge would lead you to believe that this series in Houston wasn’t going to go well for Seattle.
-The Astros are everything the Mariners aren’t, but one day hope to be.
+The Astros are everything the Mariners aren’t, but one day hope to be and still might fail to achieve.

 And after Friday’s shellacking at Minute Maid Park, the distance for Seattle’s “step-back” realization of success seems just a little farther than before.